-Use the following additional resources, in addition to this major map, to complete your graduation plan (Catalog, and your Degree Audit in UAconnect).
+Use the following additional resources, in addition to this major map, to complete your graduation plan (Catalog , and your Degree Audit in UAconnect).
 Many students have more than one major, minor, or pre-professional goal that has additional required classes.
 This tool allows you to combine all your educational goals in to one plan.

-High School credit List all Advanced Placement, International Baccalaureate, Dual or Concurrent credit Year Fall Spring Summer Total Year 1 Total 1 st year credit hours (aim for 30): Year 2 Total 2 nd year credit hours (aim for 60): Year 3 Total 3 rd year credit hours (aim for 90): Year 4 Total 4 th year credit hours (Must be at least 120): Do you have All state mir All Major(s), Writing requ Have At leas 24 hours of 30 hours of of Arts and Sciences classes orkansas.
-This can include courses taken for the 24-ho equisite.
+High School credit List all Advanced Placement, International Baccalaureate, Dual or Concurrent credit Year Fall Spring Summer Total Year 1 Total 1 st year credit hours (aim for 30): Year 2 Total 2 nd year credit hours (aim for 60): Year 3 Total 3 rd year credit hours (aim for 90): Year 4 Total 4 th year credit hours (Must be at least 120): Do you have All state min All Major(s), Writing requ Have At leas 24 hours of 30 hours of 120 total eli COURSES THAT • ENG • MAT upper-level classes.
+(3000+ or 2000+ with a pre-r gible credit hours (see below for a list of ineligible DO NOT COUNT TOWARDS THE 120 HOURS REG L 0002 TH 0001L, MATH 0002L, MATH 0003, and MATH 0 of Arts and Sciences classes Arkansas.
+This can include courses taken for the 24 equisite.
 Can include transfer credit.)
-This can includo l 30-hour rules.
+This can incl e classes) QUIRED FOR GRADUATION ude courses taken for the 24-hour ar nd 30-hour rules.